 The site was reviewed again in 2021 during a tailings alternative review and found to be the preferred alternative.
-This work included a thorough review of the GISTM (2020) and found the proposed design to be compliant.
+This work included a thorough review of the GISTM (2020) and the review found the proposed design to be compliant with GISTM.

-18.10.5 Starter Dam
+15.10.5 Starter Dam